cetinboran/goarg/README.md

     1. go run main.go -h 127.0.0.1 -p 22
     2. go run main.go -p 192.168.1.*
 ```
+## Better Goarg Structure
++ If you intend to create a well-organized `goarg` structure, there are several important steps to keep in mind.
+    + **Main Goarg Initialization:** When initializing the main `goarg`, you can use functions like `SetTitle`, `SetDescription`, `SetExamples`, or `SetUsage` if necessary.
+    + **Adding Modes to the Main Goarg:** If you plan to add modes to the main `goarg`, you can replicate the steps you performed in the first step for each individual mode.
+If you wish to add multiple modes, you can stack them one after another.
+    + **Adding Modes to the Main Goarg:** You should use the `AddMode` function to add all modes to the main `goarg`.
+    + **Adding Global Options:** If you're considering adding global options, do this after adding the modes.
+Global options are used to apply the same options to all modes.
+    + **Generating Automatic Usage Information:** Once you complete these steps, you can call the `AutomaticUsage()` function if you want to generate automatic usage information.
+If you prefer to add a custom message, you can use `SetMessage` to include your own.
+    + **Starting the Main Goarg:** Lastly, you can call the `Start()` function of the main `goarg` to begin waiting for inputs.
++ These aforementioned steps are also applicable to nested modes.
+This means that your mode can itself contain another mode.
+By following the same steps, you can avoid issues.

 ## Errors
 + there are four error messages you may encounter